allo-protocol/docs/pages/strategies/recipients.md

   the recipient?
 * What are the eligibility requirements, and how will it be determined that they are being met or not?
 * What does the registration process look like?
-Are statuses a recipient would go through?
+Are there any statuses a recipient would go through?

 The examples in the next section show a few ways the recipient eligibility process has been implemented to date, but generally the process is very flexible.